 Some of SAP’s non-ERP applications are commercially successful, like SAP BW, but SAP BW is one of our lowest rated BI products.
 SAP’s acquisitions are mostly not related to SAP’s core.
 Eight years after the SuccessFactors acquisition, SAP still has not fully integrated SuccessFactors into ECC.
 SAP has not shown capabilities out of ERP, and this can only be covered up with consulting partnerships for so long.
 SAP’s implementation of type 2 indirect access is primarily due to desperation for license revenues because SAP cannot meet its revenue targets following the rules.

 If there were genuinely competitive market forces, SAP would have shrunk a great deal already.
 But they are highly protected by a system of consulting or “ecosystem.” (consulting companies that don’t care about what is right for customers) and media and analyst entities (that sell their opinions to SAP).
 This ecosystem will repeat anything SAP says, no matter how false, just see the Run Simple program for evidence in the article Is SAP’s “Running Simple” Real?

 I previously addressed the conspiracy topic.
 But the quality of information on SAP is terrible.
 We can trace back the financial bias of nearly every entity that provides information on SAP.
 And both Paul and Bärbel Winkler have this financial bias as well.
 Even Nucleus Research, a firm that used to be critical of SAP, has been brought into the fold and now publishes inaccurate information in return for money.

-Furthermore, as far as telling the truth on SAP, I read an article by Paul, on S/4HANA, and he clearly censored the article and used humor to keep from offending SAP.
+Furthermore, as far as telling the truth on SAP, I read an article by Paul on S/4HANA, and he censored the material and used humor to keep from offending SAP.